 1. Do not be afraid (v.
 4 above).
 That is do not be afraid of men.
 The original Greek word that was used is the same one that we get our word for phobia from (e.g. arachnaphobia, technophobia, etc.).
 If God is for us who can be against us?
 He who did not spare His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?
 (Romans 8:31-32).
 So don’t have phobias about what men can do.
 They can only affect your body.

 2. Fear Him (v.
 5).
-It would be easier, perhaps nicer, if it wasn’t the exact same word but it is even in the Greek.
+It would be easier, perhaps nicer, if fear wasn’t the exact same word but it is, even in the Greek.
 We do need to be afraid of God even if we are friends of Jesus because God can put both our body and soul in Hell after we die.
 And that is much worse than our body dying.

 3. Do not fear (v.6).
 Same word again!
 This time Jesus is assuring His friends that they don’t have to be afraid about being put into Hell.
 Even though God can do it, He won’t do it to them because they are His friends.